nicholaswmin/dyno/README.md

 in its own isolated `task thread`.

 The primary then starts issuing `cycles` to each task thread, using [round-robin scheduling][rr] at a pre-configured cycle-per-second rate.

 A cycle command simply tells a thread to execute it's code and report it's duration.

-This is how it would look, if sketched out.
+This is how the process model would look, if sketched out.

 > assume `fib()` is the code-under-test, a usual fibonacci function